Episode 30: Five reasons we love fitness

 What’s your reason?

-There are so many reasons and here’s a few good ones:
+There are so many reasons we love fitness and here are a few good ones:

 Tip: These health markers are good ways to measure progress.
 Chat to your doctor about how to measure these accurately.